 For a moment they all were silent, after Ian's story.

-"Master Leia and I did some investigation on Coruscant.
+"Master Leia and I did some further investigation on Coruscant.
 His real name is Trevor Matrik," Ian said.

 "You said, you met him on Morantan?
 Did he live there?"
 Yarmod asked, "How can you be sure Trevor Matrik and Darth Golluth are one and the same person?"